Parental Leave Frequently Asked Questions (FAQ)

 Unused parental leave is forfeited.
 It is not accrued or maintained as a balance and cannot be donated.

 The faculty or staff member should notify the unit/department in accordance with normal leave request procedures.
 Faculty and staff are urged to provide as much advance notice as possible of the leave request so the unit/department can make coverage plans.
-The faculty or staff member must then complete a Parental Leave Request form available on the HRM website and submit it to the unit/department head and Human Resource Management (HRM).
+The faculty or staff member must then complete a Parental Leave Request form available on the HR website and submit it to the unit/department head and Human Resources (HR).

 For Parental Leave beginning on or after the birth or placement date, the University will accept the affirmation made by the employee.
 If false reporting is later determined, the individual may be subject to disciplinary action, salary repayment, or leave adjustments.
 Medical documentation may be required for approval of FMLA coverage.

 Many employees requesting Parental Leave may also qualify for coverage under the FMLA.
-HRM can therefore combine the two reviews to ensure the employee receives the full coverage and protections offered by these leave programs.
+HR can therefore combine the two reviews to ensure the employee receives the full coverage and protections offered by these leave programs.
 If requesting FMLA leave for Parental Leave 30 days prior to the child being born/ placed, the employee should simultaneously submit a request for FMLA coverage.
-For guidance on what form to use or what documentation is needed, please contact Human Resource Management hrdept@ku.edu.
+For guidance on what form to use or what documentation is needed, please contact Human Resources at hrdept@ku.edu.

-After receiving the completed Parental Leave Request Form, HRM will notify in writing the employee, the direct supervisor, and the department head regarding both FMLA and parental leave determination.
+After receiving the completed Parental Leave Request Form, HR will notify in writing the employee, the direct supervisor, and the department head regarding both FMLA and parental leave determination.

 Parental leave taken should be reported by all faculty and staff as an “absence” in the HR/Pay system using the absence “Type” of “Parental Leave” and selecting the appropriate “Absence Name and Reason.”
 The absence request will be routed to the direct supervisor for approval.
 Parental leave may be reported in quarter hour increments even for exempt (salaried) individuals.